-MICHAEL R. BROWN, Morris L. Clothier Professor of Physics
+MICHAEL R. BROWN, Morris L. Clothier Professor of Physics3

-DAVID H. COHEN, Professor of Astronomy and Chair
+DAVID H. COHEN, Professor of Astronomy and Chair3

 CATHERINE H. CROUCH, Professor of Physics

 AMY LISA GRAVES, Walter Kemp Professor of Physics in the Natural Sciences

 CACEY STEVENS BESTER, Assistant Professor of Physics

 HILLARY L. SMITH, Assistant Professor of Physics3

 BENJAMIN D. GELLER, Assistant Professor of Physics